tdspora/syngen/README.md

 If you encounter any issues during installation, consider the following steps:

-- Ensure all dependencies are up to date.
+- Ensure all dependencies are up-to-date.
 - Check for any compatibility issues with other installed packages.
 - Consult the Syngen [documentation](https://github.com/tdspora/syngen) or raise an issue on GitHub.